yiji-zhang-rhit/yijizhang.github.io/README.md

-# yijizhang.github.io
+# Bio
-Yiji Zhang Bio
+My name is Yiji Zhang, assistant professor of Computer Science and Software Engineering at Rose-Hulman Institute of Technology.